Intel Management Engine: Assertions that ME is a backdoor

 Critics like the Electronic Frontier Foundation (EFF), Libreboot developers, and security expert Damien Zammit accused the ME of being a backdoor and a privacy concern.
 Zammit stresses that the ME has full access to memory (without the owner-controlled CPU cores having any knowledge), and has full access to the TCP/IP stack and can send and receive network packets independently of the operating system, thus bypassing its firewall.

-Intel responded by saying, "Intel does not put backdoors in its products, nor do our products give Intel control or access to computing systems without the explicit permission of the end user." and "Intel does not and will not design backdoors for access into its products.
-Recent reports claiming otherwise are misinformed and blatantly false.
-Intel does not participate in any efforts to decrease the security of its technology."
+Intel denied putting backdoors into their product, and claimed its critics are "misinformed".

 Disabling the ME

 It is normally not possible for the end-user to disable the ME and there is no officially supported method to disable it, but some undocumented methods to do so were discovered.
 The ME's security architecture is designed to prevent disabling.
 Intel considers disabling the ME to be a security vulnerability, as a malware could abuse it to make the computer lose some of the functionality that the typical user expects, such as the ability to play media with DRM, specifically DRM media that is using HDCP.
 On the other hand, it is also possible for malicious actors to use the ME to remotely compromise a system.

-Strictly speaking, none of the known methods can disable the ME completely, since it is required for booting the main CPU.
-The currently known methods merely make the ME go into abnormal states soon after boot, in which it seems not to have any working functionality.
-The ME is still physically connected to the system and its microprocessor continues to execute code.
+Strictly speaking, none of the known methods can disable the CSME completely, since it is required for booting the main CPU.
+The currently known methods merely make the CSME go into abnormal states soon after boot, in which it seems not to have any working functionality.
+The CSME is still physically connected to the system and its microprocessor continues to execute code.
 Some manufacturers like Purism and System76 disable the Intel Management Engine.